Unleash/unleash/websitev2/docs/advanced/api_access.md

 Please refer to [Create token](../user_guide/api-token) on how to create an API token.
 You'll need a token with `Admin` level access for this to work.

-Please note that it may take up to 60 seconds for the new key to propagate to all Unleash-hosted instances.
+Please note that it may take up to 60 seconds for the new key to propagate to all Unleash instances due to eager caching.

 > If you need an API token to use in a client SDK you should create a "client token" as these have less access.

 ## Step 2: Use Admin API {#step-2-use-admin-api}

-Now that you have an access token with admin privileges we can use that to perform changes in our Unleash-hosted instance.
+Now that you have an access token with admin privileges we can use that to perform changes in our Unleash instance.

 In the example below we will use the [Unleash Admin API](../api/admin/features) to enable the “Demo” feature toggle sing curl.